Dai Sentai Goggle-V

-Dai Sentai Goggle-V (大戦隊ゴーグルファイブ, Dai Sentai Gōguru Faibu) is a Japanese tokusatsu television series.
-It was the sixth installment in Toei Company's Super Sentai metaseries of tokusatsu television dramas.
-It aired on TV Asahi from February 6, 1982, to January 29, 1983, replacing Taiyo Sentai Sun Vulcan and was replaced by Kagaku Sentai Dynaman with a total of 50 episodes.
+Dai Sentai Goggle-V (大戦隊ゴーグルファイブ, Dai Sentai Gōguru Faibu) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the sixth installment of Super Sentai.
+Directed by Shohei Tojo, Takafumi Hattori, Makoto Tsuji, Minoru Yamada and Michio Konishi, it stars Ryōji Akagi, Jyunichi Haruta, Shigeki Ishii, Sanpei Godai, Megumi Ōkawa, Mayumi Yoshida, Toshimichi Takahashi and Yosuke Naka.
+It aired from February 6, 1982 to January 29, 1983, replacing Taiyo Sentai Sun Vulcan and was replaced by Kagaku Sentai Dynaman.
 Its international English title as listed by Toei is simply Goggle V.

 Plot

-The Dark Science Empire Deathdärk launches its scheme for world conquest from their Deathtopia Castle in Germany.
+The Dark Science Empire Deathdärk launches its scheme for world conquest from their Deathtopia Castle in Wolfborg Castle, Germany.
 Dr. Hideki Hongo, the founder of the Future Science Laboratory, is saved from one of their attacks by world-class explorer Kenichi Akama.
 Using his Computer Boys & Girls, Hongo recruits five people, including Kenichi, to form the Dai Sentai Goggle-V (Goggle 5), the only force capable of stopping Deathdärk.

 Characters

 Goggle-V

 The eponymous Goggle-V is a team that was recruited and formed by the Future Science Laboratory to combat the Dark Science Empire Deathdärk.
 Their battle phrase is "Fight!
 Dai Sentai Goggle-V!" (戦え！大戦隊ゴーグルファイブ！, Tatakae!
 Dai Sentai Gōguru Faibu!).
 Like Denziman, their surnames include their color.